 - BC8.
 The CSRD highlights the particular importance of sustainability reporting standards being aligned with internationally recognised principles and frameworks on responsible business conduct, corporate social responsibility, and sustainable development, including the Sustainable Development Goals (SDGs), the UN Guiding Principles and the OECD Guidelines, including their chapters on human rights and employment and industrial relations, and related sectoral guidelines, the Global Compact, the International Labour Organization's (ILO) Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy, the ISO 26000 standard on social responsibility, and the UN Principles for Responsible Investment. - BC9.
-Human rights address the full range of types of negative impacts on people that can occur: economic, social, cultural, civil and political.
-They include the commonly understood social issues of health and safety (in the workplace and beyond), privacy (of data and other), non-discrimination (often addressed in organisational settings through diversity and inclusion programs) and are today understood to include impacts on people resulting from climate change and broader environmental harm. - BC10.
+Human rights (which include labour rights) address the full range of types of negative impacts on people that can occur: economic, social, cultural, civil and political.
+They include the commonly understood social issues of health and safety (in the workplace and beyond), privacy (of data and other), non-discrimination (often addressed in organisational settings through diversity and inclusion programs) and are today understood to include also impacts on people resulting from climate change and broader environmental harm. - BC10.
 Human rights represent a threshold: they are about impacts on people that are sufficiently acute that they undermine the basic dignity and equality of individuals.
-As such, human rights impacts and in particular severe impacts on human rights are likely to be material in terms of the impacts themselves.
-And these material impacts on people are in turn among the most likely to also raise material risks to the business in the short, medium or long term.
+As such, human rights impacts and, in particular, severe impacts on human rights are likely to be material in terms of the impacts themselves.
+And these material impacts on people are in turn among the most likely to also raise material risks to the undertaking in the short-, mediumor long-term.
 This [draft] Standard focuses on the reporting of these material impacts and/or material risks or opportunities. - BC11.
-Material opportunities are as well covered by the [draft] Standard, in line with the [draft] CSRD requirements. - BC12.
-The CSRD also makes clear that the content of reporting on due diligence should be fully aligned with the UN Guiding Principles and OECD Guidelines as per recital 31. - BC13.
-In addition to recognising international and European human rights instruments, the CSRD also references the European Pillar of Social Rights (EPSR), which is a key European initiative containing 20 principles intended to serve as a "...beacon guiding us towards a strong social Europe that is fair, inclusive and full of opportunity."
-1. The accompanying Action Plan is a set of concrete initiatives to deliver on the European Pillar of Social Rights.
-In accordance with the Action Plan, the CSRD aims to ensure that "better public reporting by companies about social issues [...] facilitate[s] investment flows towards economic activities with positive social outcomes" (European Pillar of Social Rights Action Plan, Section 4). - BC14.
-The disclosures requirements in this [draft] Standard therefore align with the elements of due diligence as set out in the UN Guiding Principles and OECD Guidelines, and which are summarised in ESRS 2; and in addition, to the principles of the European Pillar of Social Rights. - BC15.
-The disclosure requirements aim to reach a fair balance between the need for meaningful information regarding an undertaking's impact, risks and opportunities in relation to consumers and end-users, and the need to ensure that disclosure requirements are reasonable and feasible for the undertaking itself, recognising the time and resources it can take to gather and interpret the data required.
-Any additional burden on companies flowing from the disclosure requirements should lead to more relevant and comparable reporting, whereby resources are allocated efficiently and in a targeted manner that directly serves the objectives of the CSRD and complementary EU and international instruments. - BC16.
-The [draft] Standard addresses undertakings' impacts and dependencies on consumers and end-users.
+Additional social matters include the advancement of skills, knowledge and job satisfaction, which are commonly included in the concept of 'human capital', defined by the Capitals Coalition as 'the knowledge, skills, competencies and attributes embodied in individuals that facilitate the creation of personal, social and economic well-being.' - BC12.
+Material opportunities are as well covered by the [draft] Standard, in line with the CSRD requirements. - BC13.
+The CSRD also makes clear that the content of reporting on due diligence should be fully aligned with the UN Guiding Principles and OECD Guidelines as per recital 31. - BC14.
+In addition to recognising international and European human rights instruments, the CSRD also references the European Pillar of Social Rights (EPSR), which is a key European initiative containing 20 principles intended to serve as a "...beacon guiding us towards a strong social Europe that is fair, inclusive and full of opportunity".
+The accompanying Action Plan is a set of concrete initiatives to deliver on the European Pillar of Social Rights.
+In accordance with the Action Plan, the CSRD aims to ensure that "better public reporting by companies about social issues [...] facilitate investment flows towards economic activities with positive social outcomes" (European Pillar of Social Rights Action Plan, Section 4). - BC15.
+The disclosure requirements in this [draft] Standard therefore align with the elements of due diligence as set out in the UN Guiding Principles and OECD Guidelines, and which are summarised in [draft] ESRS 1; and, in addition, to the principles of the European Pillar of Social Rights.